 Copy the text from Illustrator and place it into the Photoshop file.
 Scale it a bit so that the letters cover the largest part of the card.

 Add the text “Welcome to” above Wyoming and “Grand-Teton” below, using Brush Script Mt, 40pt, white.
 To warp the text, select the text and click on the icon (letter T above an arch) in the upper panel, click on Rise>bend 10%>ok.
 Repeat this step with the text below.

 To give it a bit of a vintage feel, we’re going to add an old-textured layer on top.
 On the website you can find some free textures, this one is called 03-01.
 Place the texture on top and stretch it until it covers the whole picture, in the right panel click on Multiply and change the x to 70%.

-To brighten up the picture a bit we’re going to add an adjustment layer, if the you haven’t got the panel on the right side you can click on Window>Adjustments or on Layer>New Adjustment Layer>Brightness/Contrast, change brightness to 30 and contrast to -25 for a lightly ‘faded’ effect.
-Make sure you place the adjustment layer above the Wyoming text and picture so that the filter only applies for those two layers.
+To brighten up the picture a bit we’re going to add an adjustment layer, if the you haven’t got the panel on the right side you can click on Window>Adjustments or on Layer>New Adjustment Layer>Brightness/Contrast, change the brightness to 30 and the contrast to -25 for a lightly ‘faded’ effect.
+Make sure you place the adjustment layer above the Wyoming text and picture so that the filter only applies to those two layers.